ghhwer/opentofu-deployer/README.md

 # License
 This project is licensed under the MIT License.

+# Disclaimer
+This is test the image is quite large for production deployment, if you wish to use it in a production enviroment, you might want to adjust the Docker image, maybe remove poetry and pre-compile OpenTofu.

 # Contributions
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please create an issue or submit a pull request on the GitHub repository.